premankurbasak/BookStore/README.md

 ## Usage

 To build the project, you need to download the source code.
 For running the project you need to create a database.
-The database scripts are available in the DB Folder.
+The database scripts are available in the folder.
+Please add an User in the user details table for login to the application before running.
+Also change the connection string accordingly in the App.confign file.